notHulK11/CantoCaptions/README.md

 ## 🤝 How can I help?
 There are many different ways you can contribute to our project.
 If interested, please join our [Discord](https://discord.gg/ybVe9KmrsG).

+> [!TIP]
+> Want to submit a fix or a new file but don't use Git?
+See [`CONTRIBUTING.md`](CONTRIBUTING.md).
+You can do it entirely from your browser, no installation required.

 ### 1. 💖 Donate
 The easiest way you can help us out is by donating to us via Kofi: https://ko-fi.com/cantocaptions
 ### 2. 📄 Transcription